 We market our bulls annually at our bull sale on the fourth Tuesday in March selling 100 bulls, 100 angus heifers and 20 black baldy heifers.
 The bulls are fed in our own feedlot here at the ranch.
 We choose not to push our bulls hard on feed.
 We want them to gain about 2.75 to 3 pounds per day.
 This practice ensures that they will last for many years.
 The bulls are fed a high roughage ration consisting of alfalfa, grass hay, silage, whole oats and cracked corn.
 Flax-Lic tubs are fed to improve semen quality.

 Bar JV is entirely family run.
 It is operated by Jim and Loretta Vitt.
 In 2006, their son Dale and his wife Jill returned to the ranch.
 Dale and Jill have three children: Cody, Emily, and Kendal.
-In 2017, Cody, Sierra and Owen Vitt joined us working at the ranch.
-Our daughter Emily just completed her senior year at Concordia College in Moorhead, Minnesota.
-Kendal is 9 years old and is in grade 4 at Sidney Elementary.
+In 2017, Cody and Sierra Vitt joined us working at the ranch.
+Cody's sons Owen(4) and Brooks(2) are the sixth generation of our family on the ranch.